DenisTimofijuk/iot-test-hub/dev-tips.md

-# use workspace flags:
+## Use workspace flags:

-Run commands from the root directory
+Run commands from the root directory:
 ```
 npm install pg --workspace=backend/api
 ```